comp231-admin/lab4-polling-template/README.md

     tick, the *counter register* will decrement from the initial load value, down to zero.

+2. If any $KEY$ button is pressed, you should stop the timer if it's running and start it if it is not running.
+The timer should initially start off and will start with a button press.

-2. The timer will only start timing when a 1 has been written to the *enable* bit (E) of the *control register*.
+3. The timer will only start timing when a 1 has been written to the *enable* bit (E) of the *control register*.
 The timer will stop if a zero is written to the enable bit.

-3. When the timer reaches zero, it will set the F bit in the *interrupt status register* to 1.
+4. When the timer reaches zero, it will set the F bit in the *interrupt status register* to 1.
 This will remain set until a zero is written to this bit.

-4. If the *automatic* bit (A) of the control register is set, then the load value will be used to reset the timer and start timing again automatically.
+5. If the *automatic* bit (A) of the control register is set, then the load value will be used to reset the timer and start timing again automatically.

-5. Create your program in `part3.s` and create a new project file to go along with your program.
+6. Create your program in `part3.s` and create a new project file to go along with your program.

-6. Compile and test your program to make sure it works correctly.
+7. Compile and test your program to make sure it works correctly.

 # Part 4: A Real-time Clock